Nylon PA 12 (grey)

 Clearance should be at least 0.5 mm, however that is the minumum for small objects.
 Larger objects require more space between their parts.
 This is due to the SLS printing process.
 Our printer beds are heated during the process, and larger objects are heated for longer periods.
-A small space between larger objects runs the risk of melting together as it remains under heat for a long period of time.
+A small space between large objects runs the risk of melting together as it remains under heat for a long period of time.
 In some other cases, holes should be added to allow us to drain for the excess powder material within the clearance.

 |Minimum space||0.5 mm|

-Objects printed in grey polyamide can be printed to be assembled.
+Objects printed in polyamide can be printed to be assembled.
 As long as a width of at least 0.5 mm is left between the different parts of the object.